pradeep-veera89/webApplication/readMe.md

   - Here we have used Recoverer middleware from chi to provide stacktrace and error log in case of panic situation
   - Used NoSurf Package 'github.com/justinas/nosurf' for CSRF Token Protection
   - CSRFToken is generated using middleware of the CHI Router.
+  - SessionLoad to load and save sessions from SCS Session Package
+- middleware.go
+  - new middleware to add CSRF Protection
+  - new middleware to load and save Sessions from SCS Session package.

 ## PKG (pkg)
 - Packages are the directory / folder in which the go file is present.